Myxogastria0808/cf-r2-sdk/README.md

-# Cloudflare R2 Operation SDK
+# Unofficial Cloudflare R2 SDK

-This is the Cloudflare R2 Operation SDK.
+This is the "Unofficial Cloudflare R2 SDK".

 It can upload, download, and delete binary data or files to Cloudflare R2.